Alireza-Tabatabaeian/ts-build-wizard/README.md

 Because IIFE code is capsulated in only one block, the `tsdown` library also expect single File entry.
 So you can manually creat a single file that exports all the features you wish and path it as entry.

-If you don't, then my system will automatically merge all the File entries into a single file, and will use it as File entry.
+If you don't, then the system will automatically merge all the File entries into a single file, and will use it as the File entry.

 ---